 Whether on foot or by bike, car, train, boat, or hitchhiking, Merrick shares what he finds along the way.
 He’s pedaled through the Himalayas of Bhutan, across northern Japan, and deep into Chilean Patagonia.
 He’s hiked up to remote villages in Tajikistan unreachable by road, and been welcomed by residents of the floating villages on Myanmar’s storied Inle Lake.
-From Pushkar to the Pyrenees, he’s played music with locals around countless open fires, and been invited to share meals and moments in families’ homes across the world—enough times to feel he must be doing something right.
+From Pushkar, India to the Pyrenees Mountains of France, he’s played music with locals around countless open fires beneath the stars, and been invited to share meals and moments in families’ homes across the world—enough times to feel he must be doing something right.
+All the imagery here is Merrick’s own.
+You can follow his stories through the site and explore past narratives via the project’s archived Facebook page.

-Merrick stepped away from social media following a deeply affecting trip to Bhutan in spring 2024.
-While bikepacking the centuries-old Trans-Bhutan Trail, he was capturing content for THBP and filming a documentary on sustainability.
-That nearly month-long journey pulled him fully into the present moment—and changed him profoundly.
+Merrick experienced a major shift in life direction following a deeply affecting trip to Bhutan in spring 2024.
+While bikepacking the centuries-old Trans-Bhutan Trail, he was capturing content for THBP and filming a documentary on sustainable travel.
+That nearly month-long journey through the deeply powerful felt field of Bhutan drew him deeply into the present moment and changed him profoundly.
+After years of documenting and storytelling on the move, Merrick chose to put down his cameras, step away from social media entirely, and shift his focus to full immersion in lived experience.
+Since then, he has been exploring new ways of expressing himself creatively and making art.

 Want to get involved or simply suggest a place for THBP to visit?
 Do you have resources to offer—community access, lodging, translation or transportation services, etc?
 Please Contact Us today, we’d love to hear from you.